Kiri – The Best Of

 Kiri is a 2001 greatest hits album released by New Zealand opera diva, Kiri Te Kanawa.

 This compilation is a comprehensive study of Kiri Te Kanawa's most memorable moments.
 It features 20 tracks from 4 different labels.
 Tracks include arias from The Marriage of Figaro, Tosca, La traviata, and her famous "O mio babbino caro".
-Also included is Let the bright Seraphim by Handel, which Te Kanawa sang at the Royal Wedding of HRH Prince Charles and Diana, Princess of Wales in 1981.
+Also included is Let the bright Seraphim by Handel, which Te Kanawa sang at the wedding of Prince Charles and Diana, Princess of Wales in 1981.

 The compilation spent two weeks in the UK albums chart, reaching number 73 in November 2001, and in the same month also peaked at number 3 in the UK classical album charts.